DNA-Game-Production/GamesOnWeb2023/README.md

 We decided to realize the server with the `Rust` programming language.
 None of us knew how to program in `Rust`, but we were interested to learn more about it due to its growing reputation to be a good  server language with a high control, security and performance.

 Once the mini-chat was done, we made a rudimentary BabylonJS world where players were able to log in with a custom name.
-This raw server was now able to receive, store and broadcast players' position.
+This frontend would connect to the server, which was now able to receive, store and broadcast players' position.

 ![First iteration of the game](https://github.com/DNA-Game-Production/GamesOnWeb2023/assets/56736268/0bfb1e62-22fe-4631-adbc-f004dbad3bab)